feixuxi/Ventilator/software/design/GUI_architecture.md

 The UI controller runs on a Raspberry Pi with a touchscreen and is written in C++17 using QT as the user interface framework.
-The reasoning behind this technology choice is described above, in the “Software Design” section.
+The reasoning behind this technology choice is described above, in the "Software Design" section.
 Below we discuss the GUI features and architecture in more detail.

 There is a page on [User interface requirements](UI_requirements.md).